 The University of Colorado Denver is an official program sponsor for the J-1 Exchange Visitor Program as authorized by the Department of State.
-The broad purpose of the J-1 program is to promote international educational and cultural exchange, in order to
+The broad purpose of the J-1 program is to promote international educational and cultural exchange to develop

-Under the Department of State’s authorization, CU Denver is permitted to offer prospective exchange visitors opportunities for study and research.
+Under the Department of State’s authorization, CU Denver can offer prospective exchange visitors opportunities for study and research.
 The CU Denver J-1 program is appropriate for:

 - Basic scientists of all academic ranks